software-for-life/webapp-visual-apache2/README.md

 <img style="border:0px;" src="https://raw.github.com/binary-sequence/webapp-visual-apache2/master/img/gplv3-127x51.png">

-Copyright 2012 Sergio Lindo - <sergiolindo.empresa@gmail.com>
+Copyright 2012 Sergio Lindo - <sergiolindo.empresa at gmail.com>

 'webapp-visual-apache2' is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by